 Breakfast, Lunch, Dinner |

 Our morning begins early with an exciting hike to Pikey Peak, a breathtaking vantage point.
 The hike to the peak is challenging.
 However, once we reach the summit of Pikey Peak, the entire Himalayan Range, from Kanchenjunga to Dhaulagiri, will greet us.
 Of course, from here, we can also see the breathtaking view of the world’s highest mountain, Mount Everest.
-It is breathtaking to see a golden sunrise as it colors the sky in hues of red and orange.
+It is mesmerizing to see a golden sunrise as it colors the sky in hues of red and orange.
 The sunray also paints the mountain a golden color.

 Day 5